audrasjb/tinymce-abbr/README.txt

 == Changelog ==

 = 1.3.2 =
 * Official WordPress translation compatibility.
-You can now contribute to translate this plugin to your language <a href="https://translate.wordpress.org/">here</a> (contributors will be credited on the plugin's main page).
+You can now contribute to translate this plugin to your language <a href="https://translate.wordpress.org/">here</a>.
 Just go to your locale language and search Plugins > Abbreviation button for tinymce.
+Contributors will be credited on the plugin's main page.

 = 1.3.1 =
 * Fix a bug on the 1.3 single button, when you try to remove an abbr tag.
 Sorry.